idiap/clapper/doc/click.rst

 Verbosity Option
 ----------------

-The :py:func:`clapper.click.verbosity_option` click_ decorator allows
-one to control the logging-level of a pre-defined :py:class:logging.Logger.
+The :py:func:`clapper.click.verbosity_option` :py:mod:`click` decorator allows one to control the logging-level of a pre-defined :py:class:logging.Logger.
 Here is an example usage.

 .. code-block:: python